-In all seriousness, Instrmnt - and by extension our customers - have actually been pretty lucky: in the process of working through four full strap redesigns and countless smaller upgrades since our launch in 2014, we have gone from shipping watches with a good strap to shipping watches with an exceptional one.
+In all seriousness, Instrmnt - and by extension, our customers - have actually been pretty lucky: in the process of working through four full strap redesigns and countless smaller upgrades since our launch in 2014, we have gone from shipping watches with a good strap to shipping watches with an exceptional one.
 Our design team’s uncompromising attention to detail and belief in constant evolution has meant that the product has been improved to a level where we know we are offering some of the finest across in the entire industry.
 It is perhaps also worth noting they are one of the best value natural leather straps on the market - something that has always been important to us.

 This comes primarily from the close relationship we have with our German and Italian workshops.
-In Bavaria, situated idyllically in a densely forested region near the Czech border, our leather manufacturer has been producing watch straps at their family run atelier for over 80 years, and has worked with us closely and tirelessly to develop our vision for the super high quality unstitched, single piece construction strap that ships with all Instrmnt 01 and T-Series watches today.
+In Bavaria, situated idyllically in a densely forested region near the Czech border, our leather manufacturer has been producing watch straps at their family-run atelier for over 80 years and has worked with us closely and tirelessly to develop our vision for the super high quality unstitched, cut-edge construction strap that ships with all Instrmnt Everday watches (01-Series, K-Series, T-Series).
 It treads the fine line of suppleness and simplicity against long term durability to an impressive degree.

-How to clean your leather strap
+How to clean your leather watch strap:

 If you want to use a proper leather cleaner you can.
 Just don’t go crazy.
-We would suggest products in the Keralux Leather range, which can be particularly good for water based stains.
+We would suggest products in the Keralux Leather range, which can be particularly good for water-based stains.
 Some of the more advanced Keralux products also contain substances that can give a layer of protection against further stains and UV damage in the future.
 Likewise, Fiebings Aussie Leather Conditioner can help to breathe new life into a flagging strap.

 How to look after your rubber watch strap: